 Our staff.
-LCIS has a reputation for its enthusiastic staff who are committed and passionate about what they do.
-Furthermore our staff turnover is minimal which is unusual in an international school so parents also see this as a great strength.
+LCIS has a reputation for its enthusiastic team who are committed and passionate about what they do.
+Furthermore, our staff turnover is minimal which is unusual for an international school, so parents also see this as a great strength.

 What are the main principles and philosophies you promote at the school?

 We aim to provide an environment that fosters compassion, respect, confidence and perseverance.
-We provide children with the opportunities and support to discover and develop their passion and talents.
-We inspire our students to love learning, think creatively, embrace challenge and set high expectations for themselves.
+We give the children the opportunities and support to discover and develop their passion and talents.
+We inspire our students to love learning, think creatively, embrace a challenge and set high expectations for themselves.

 How do you get children to do their best academically?

 By ensuring that the curriculum is engaging and challenging so that students want to do their best and also that students set and meet high expectations for themselves and are supported through high-quality feedback, target setting and regular monitoring of progress.